-If you are willing to serve for a period of time in the U.S. Army, Navy, Marine Corps, Air Force, or Coast Guard, you will find that some very generous scholarships and student aid programs are available to you.
-In some cases, you can receive an education first, and serve an equivalent amount of time in the military after you graduate.
-There are also programs that permit you to enter the service first, and accumulate money for an education while you complete your enlistment period.
-All of the military services participate in the Montgomery GI Bill Program supporting academic, vocational, technical, and independent study.
+If you are willing to serve for a period in the U.S. Army, Navy, Marine Corps, Air Force, Space Force, or Coast Guard, you will find that some very generous scholarships and student aid programs are available to you.
+In some cases, you can receive an education first and then serve a term of military service after you graduate.
+There are also programs that permit you to enter the service first and accumulate money for an education while you complete your enlistment period.
+All the military services participate in the Montgomery GI Bill Program supporting academic, vocational, technical, and independent study.

-Visit the academy websites for information regarding admission requirements and the application process.
-In order to be considered for admission, except for the Coast Guard, you will need to obtain a Congressional Nomination.
+Visit the service academy websites for information regarding admission requirements and the application process.
+To be considered for admission, except for the Coast Guard, you will need to obtain a Congressional nomination.
 Begin seeking nominations in the spring of your junior year.
-The academy web sites provide information on how to obtain a nomination.
+The service academy web sites provide information on how to obtain a nomination.
+Contact an academy liaison office and develop plans to meet all academy requirements and timelines for admission.

-United States Military Academy Locations:
+United States Service Academy Locations: